ItsEvdok/README.MD-Generator/Develop/README.md

 ## Usage

-User needs to know how to work with Node and basic Inquirer Inputs.
+fsdf

 ## License

 This projects is licensed under the None license.

+## Contributing
+fdsfs

+## Tests

+To run tests, run the following command:

+    npm tests

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at semionaevdokimov@icloud.com.
-You can find more of my work at ItsEvdok.
+If you have any questions about the repo, open an issue or contact me directly at fdsfs.
+You can find more of my work at fsdf.